AdobeDocs/experience-manager-forms-cloud-service.en/help/aem-forms-cloud-service-communications.md

 * Generate PDF, PostScript, PCL, and ZPL documents in bulk by merging multiple sets of data with source templates.

 Consider a scenario where you have one or more templates and multiple records of XML data for each template.
-You can use Communication APIs to generate a print document for each record.
+You can use Communications APIs to generate a print document for each record.
 You can also combine the records into a single document.
 The result is a non-interactive PDF document.
 A non-interactive PDF document does not let users enter data into its fields.

-There are two main Communication APIs.
+There are two main Communications APIs.
 The *generatePDFOutput* generates PDFs, while the *generatePrintedOutput* generates PostScript, ZPL, and PCL formats.
 These APIs are available as REST endpoints on your environment, both on author and publish instances.
 Since the publish instances are configured to scale faster than the author instances, it is recommended use these APIs via publish instances.

 The first parameter of both the operations accept  the path and name of the template file (for example ExpenseClaim.xdp).
 You can specify a fully qualified path, reference path of your AEM Repository, or path of a binary file.
 The second parameter accepts an XML document that is merged with the template while generating the output document.

-The API reference documentation provides detailed information about all the parameters.
+The [API reference documentation](https://git.corp.adobe.com/pages/livecycle/forms/docgen/) provides detailed information about all the parameters, authentication methods, and various services provided by APIs.

-## Workflows {#workflows}
+## Using the Communications APIs {#workflows}

-Typically, you create a template using [Designer](use-forms-designer.md) and use communication APIs ( generatePDFOutput and generatePrintedOutput) to:
+Typically, you create a template using [Designer](use-forms-designer.md) and use communications APIs ( generatePDFOutput and generatePrintedOutput) to:

 * Convert these templates to various formats, including PDF, PostScript, ZPL, and PCL.
 * Merge XML form data with a form design to generate a document.